cyberrangecz/docs/docs/operation-guide/sandboxes/sandbox-provisioning.md

 ### Minimal Ansible Playbook

-The KYPO requires presence User Ansible, but if you do not need any provisioning, you can use a dummy `playbook.yml` file containing only the following line.
+The KYPO requires presence Sandbox Provisioning, but if you do not need any provisioning, you can use a dummy `playbook.yml` file containing only the following line.

 ```yaml
 - hosts: all